The Devastating Effects Of Head And Brain Injuries

 - Penetrative brain injury

 - Traumatic brain injury (TBI)

 Motor vehicle accidents are a leading cause of traumatic brain injury.
-If you have suffered a head injury in a car crash, it is important that your attorney have the experience to fully understand your injuries and pursue adequate compensation.
+If you have suffered a head injury in a car crash, it is important that your attorney has the experience to fully understand them and pursue adequate compensation.
 Learn more about how we help car accident victims protect their rights.